-Title Page - Entitle the document, "Nomination of for Election to Fellow by the North Central Weed Science Society", inserting in the blank the name of the nominee.
+- 1. Statement of nomination Entitle the document, "Nomination of \\\\\\ for Election to Fellow by the North Central Weed Science Society", inserting in the blank the name of the nominee. - 2.
+Nominee.
+Give name, title, complete mailing address, telephone number, and e-mail address. - 3.
+Nominator: Give name, complete mailing address, telephone, and e-mail address.